Teacher Salary, Career and Benefits Guide

 Teacher Benefits

 There are many benefits of being a teacher, depending on your career goals and desired work environment.
 Typically, teachers are entitled to health insurance for themselves and their family members, including medical, dental and vision coverage.
-Teachers also are entitled to sick days and paid leave.
+Teachers are also entitled to sick days and paid leave.

 FAQs About Teaching Careers